Join Silent's Discord! Your questions can also be answered here or you can just come hangout!

 - A per-player difficulty system.
 A difficulty value is tracked for each player.
 There are several factors that can increase/decrease your difficulty.
 By default, it increasing slowly as time passes.
 As difficulty increases, mobs become stronger.
 Mob strength is calculated based on one of several methods (see below).
 This feature can be tweaked/disabled to your heart's content.

 - More player health!
 Or less.
-Players can obtain heart containers that increase their maximum health.
+Players can obtain heart crystals that increase their maximum health.
 Normally, you keep the extra health even after dying (configurable).
 The player's starting health can also be changed, and the max health cap is configurable as well.
+You can also set health to increase/decrease with XP levels.

 - Lots of control.
 Plenty of config options to let you play the game however you like!
-There's even an in-game config screen, so you can tweak options without restarting Minecraft.
+There's even an in-game config screen (1.12 only), so you can tweak options without restarting Minecraft.

 A difficulty value is tracked for each player.
 By default, this increases slowly over time.
 You can also set the mod to increase/decrease difficulty when players kill certain types of mobs, or when the player dies.
 You can also set difficulty to reset at certain intervals, like every week.